hymnsrepo/hymnsrepo-site/content/hymns/in-bread-we-bring-you-lord.md

 ---
 title: In bread we bring You Lord
 subtitle: Kevin Nichols
+tags: [offertory]
 ---

-In bread we bring You Lord,
+In bread we bring You Lord, our bodies' labour,
-Our bodies labour,
-In wine we offer You
+In wine we offer You our spirits' grief.
-Our spirit's grief.
-We do not ask You Lord:
-Who is our neightbour?
+We do not ask You Lord: who is our neightbour?
-But stand united now,
+But stand united now, one in belief.
-One in belief.

-Oh we have gladly heard:
-Your Word Your holy Word
+Oh we have gladly heard your Word, Your holy Word
-And now in answer, Lord,
-Our gifts we bring.
+And now in answer, Lord, our gifts we bring.
 Our selfish hearts make true,
 Our failing faith renew,
-Our lives belong to You,
-Our Lord and King.
+Our lives belong to You, our Lord and King.